highcharts/node-export-server/README.md

 CORS is enabled for the server.

-It's recommended to run the server using [pm2](https://www.npmjs.com/package/pm2) unless running in a managed environment such as AWS Elastic Beanstalk.
+It's recommended to run the server using [pm2](https://www.npmjs.com/package/pm2) unless running in a managed environment/container.
 Please refer to the pm2 documentation for details on how to set this up.

 ## AWS Lamba